oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

     sudoers.so
 ```

-If the value of the hash matches and the filename does not, a user should prefer the hash value.
-In such cases, the filename should be used as informational property.
+If the value of the hash matches and the filename does not, a user SHOULD prefer the hash value.
+In such cases, the filename SHOULD be used as informational property.

 ##### 3.1.3.3.3 Full Product Name Type - Product Identification Helper - Model Numbers